 ColonoscopyAssist offers the procedure at select healthcare facilities across the nation.
 At this time, colonoscopies are available at the fixed rate of $1075 in 70+ metropolitan areas in 33 states.
 Details about each city can be found at each cities respective page.

 Please pick your closest city here »

-The $950 flat rate includes all costs related to the procedure.
-There are no hidden charges or fine print.
+The $1075 flat rate is truly an all-inclusive rate.
+It includes all costs related to the procedure.
+There are no hidden charges or fine print and there is virtually no situation where you could see an additional charge.
 The price includes: